anthonysull/anthonysull.github.io/_posts/2017-02-08-Billboard.md

 “What separates the charts is which stations and stores are used; each musical genre has a core audience or retail group.
 Each genre's department at Billboard is headed up by a chart manager, who makes these determinations.”

-In this excercise we will assume that the Billboard's metrics for measuring tracks popularity are a good good measure of track performance.
+In this excercise we will assume that the Billboard's metrics for measuring tracks popularity are a good measure of track performance.

 We are also assuming the labelling of our data is correct.
 Genre is a contentious issue, but since Billboard is our client in this case, we will trust their judgement here.
 (The data is mislabelled, but for the purposes of this project we will assume it is correct.)

 Because Billboard determines genre rankings by tracking the expected audience rather than basing the genre on song characteristics, many songs crossover into multiple genre charts.
 For instance, a song may chart in the R&B chart as well as the Pop chart if it is popular in the metrics for both audiences.
-We will use this to relabel tracks that fall into genres representing less than 1% of our data.
+We will use this information to relabel tracks that fall into genres representing less than 1% of our data.

-Another problem of tracking genre by audience that it assumes that a particular audience’s taste is static.
-Though an audience may favor one genre over another, many will enjoy a great track no matter the genre to some degree (country being a bit more difficult perhaps).
-For this reason, as well as the mislabelled genres of many songs I will avoid using genre for any analysis.

-Some of our risks:
+### Some of our risks:

 - The data set is not very large and only contains data for one year.
 It would be difficult to maintain any correlations found here over further years.